 Because a city as big is capable of containing your insignificant sorrows.
 Let the darkness absorb all your troubles and surrender to the chaos of urban lives.

 And back to the movie, I enjoyed the soothing music, Kiera’s fashion style and the fact that the male and female leads had pure friendship.
 The movie was about second chances, something that I am learning in the hardest way possible.
 Of course it was about Adam Levine’s singing too 😉

-Simply put, watching this movie alone in a row all to myself at 9:30 am before work, is one of the best decisions I have made lately.
+Simply put, watching this movie alone in a row of seats in the cinema all to myself at 9:30 am before work, is one of the best decisions I have made lately.

 p.s.
-I wonder if new yorkers ACTUALLY realised how lucky they are to be living in such a gorgeous city.
+I wonder if new yorkers ACTUALLY realize how lucky they are to be living in such a gorgeous city.